MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-capability-in-al.md

 ### Registering an AI capability

 A new AI capability must be registered with the AI module.
 Every extension must register with the `Copilot Capability` codeunit, and if the capability isn't registered with the extension, which is using it, an error is thrown.
 The registered capability shows up in the **Copilot & AI Capabilities** page in [!INCLUDE [prod_short](includes/prod_short.md)].
 The capability can be deactivated from this page, but doesn't change the registration of the capability.
+All capabilities are active by default, and customer administrators can deactivate the capability from this page at any time.

 To register the capability, you add an `enumextension` of the **Copilot Capability** enum.
 The following example shows how to register a new capability for drafting a job.